OWASP/owasp-mastg/Document/Testcases/0x00b_OMTG-DATAST_iOS.md

 [Describe how to test for this issue using static and dynamic analysis techniques.
 This can include everything from simply monitoring aspects of the app’s behavior to code injection, debugging, instrumentation, etc. ]

+Determine how the application stores data locally in the source code.
+Look for the following strings in the source code.

+For .plist storage:
+NSString* plistPath
+writeToPath:plistPath
+:@"\*.plist"

+For SQLite3 storage:
+sqlite3_stmt (preparing sqlite3 statement)
+sqlite3_step (executing sqlite3 statement)

+Look for the specific kind of data that is being stored locally and determine if it is sensitive data.

 ### Remediation

-If the application has to store data locally on the device, ensure that proper encryption is implemented for sensitive data.
+If the application has to store data locally on the device, ensure that proper encryption is implemented for the sensitive data.

 ### References

  - [link to relevant how-tos, papers, etc.]

 ## <a name="OMTG-DATAST-002"></a>OMTG-DATAST-002: Testing for Sensitive Data Disclosure in Log Files